Lust Stories: Karan Johar

-Megha (Kiara Advani) is a young school teacher who is engaged to Paras (Vicky Kaushal), an office worker.
+Megha is a young school teacher who is engaged to Paras, an office worker.
 After their marriage, Megha discovers that while Paras is continuously pleasured during sex, he is not aware of her dissatisfaction.
 His family pushes her to bear children, as they believe this is the only pleasure that a woman desires.
-One day, Megha witnesses her colleague Rekha (Neha Dhupia) using a vibrator in the school library.
+One day, Megha witnesses her colleague Rekha using a vibrator in the school library.
 This motivates Megha to use one too; however, when she attempts to try it out at home, Paras arrives in a disheveled state from an accident and she rushes out to the living room with her vibrator still inside her.
 Paras' grandmother mistakes the vibrator's remote for a TV remote and unknowingly begins to increase the intensity.
 Megha enjoys it with pleasure.
 She tries to control herself but fails.
 Megha eventually climaxes into an orgasm as her mother-in-law, sister-in-law, and Paras watch in shock.
 Enraged, Paras's mother demands a divorce and announces that Megha's womb is not suitable to bear her son's children.
 One month later, Paras meets Megha and tells her that he does not wish to divorce her just because she made a mistake.
 After she firmly says that she made no mistake and that a woman has more desires than just children, Paras romantically feeds her ice cream, indicating that he is interested in pleasing her.